Pacific Shipping, Inc.

 Pacific Shipping, Inc. (PSI) is a shipping company founded in 2009 and incorporated in Majuro, Marshall Islands in 2012.
-PSI is the Shipping agent for Pacific International Lines, Mariana Express Lines PTE LTD, Pacific Direct Line LTD & Inchcape Shipping Services.
+PSI is the Shipping agent for Pacific International Lines, Mariana Express Lines PTE LTD, Neptune Pacific Direct Line & Inchcape Shipping Services (Formerly).
 PSI is the only agency that handle all oil tankers transport on Majuro (2012 - 2020).
-The founders of PSI are the Marshallese entrepreneur, honorary consulate of Israel in Majuro, former Minister of Works, Infrastructure, and Utilities, Minister of Foreign affairs during the term of late president Amata Kabua and Senator of Marshall Islands Charles T. Domnick together with Damian Reimers for operations manager, Hackney Takju as General manager & Francis Carlos Domnick as CEO (Including Anil Development Inc.).
+The founder of PSI is Charles T. Domnick a Marshallese entrepreneur, honorary consulate of Israel in Majuro, former Minister of finance in 1982, Minister of Foreign affairs in 1987 during the term of late president Amata Kabua, UN representative of Marshall Islands and former Senator of the country also a congressman for Marshalls during the time of Trust Territory of the Pacific Islands in four consecutive terms, together with Hackney Takju a former mayor of Ailuk Atoll as General manager & Francis Carlos Domnick as CEO (Including Anil Development Inc.).
 PSI is the sister companies of Anil Development Inc. and DAR Sales & Services.